 Spinal cord tracts

 The spinal cord consists of ascending and descending tracts.
-The ascending ones are sensory pathways that travel through the white matter of the spinal cord, carrying somatosensory information up to the brain.
-They allow you to feel sensations from the external environment (exteroceptive) such as pain, temperature, touch, as well as proprioceptive information originating from the body’s interior for example muscles and joints.
+The ascending tracts are sensory pathways that travel through the white matter of the spinal cord, carrying somatosensory information up to the brain.
+They allow you to feel sensations from the external environment (exteroceptive) such as pain, temperature, touch, as well as proprioceptive information from muscles and joints.

 If you want to learn more details about how proprioception and discriminative touch reach the brain, take a look below:

 There are two spinothalamic tracts: anterior and lateral.
 The anterior spinothalamic tract transports coarse touch and pressure sensation.
 It is located in the anterior funiculus of the spinal cord.
 The lateral spinothalamic tract carries pain and temperature sensations.
 It is found in the lateral funiculus of the spinal cord.